 Patients with valve problems usually feel shortness of breath, chest pain, and irregular heartbeats.
 In the clinic, the physician listens to the heart and may hear so-called “heart murmurs”.
 The diagnosis is usually confirmed by ultrasound of the heart.
 Catheterization of the heart and the coronary arteries may also be carried out.

-Moderate grades of valve disease can in most instances be treated with medication.
+Moderate grades of heart valve disease can in most instances be treated with medication.
 If the disease is severe, valve repair or replacement will be suggested.
 In valve repair, the patient’s own valve is preserved.
 For valve replacement, biologic tissue valves or mechanical valves are available.
 Mechanical valves last longer, but patients will require blood thinning medication to prevent clots.

 Types of heart valve surgery:

-The classic way to perform heart valve operations is through a midline chest incision, with a heart lung machine used to maintain circulation during surgery.
+The classic way to perform heart valve surgeries is through a midline chest incision, with a heart lung machine used to maintain circulation during surgery.
 If certain criteria are met, the operation can be carried out through small incisions in the chest or using catheters which are inserted from the groin.
 These less invasive approaches enable earlier recovery.

 Special techniques available at Cleveland Clinic Abu Dhabi include 3D echocardiography, valve diagnostics by cardiac CT, robotic mitral valve repair, MitraClip implantation, and TAVR (Transcatheter Aortic Valve Replacement)/TAVI (Transcatheter Aortic Valve Implantation).